 Hot Flashes Overview

 A hot flash is a feeling of warmth spreading throughout the body that is often most pronounced in the head and neck areas.
 Hot flashes are typically brief (lasting from about 30 seconds to a few minutes) and are sometimes associated with redness of the skin (flushing) and/or perspiration.
 Hot flashes are a common symptom of the menopausal transition in women, but not all women approaching menopause will have hot flashes.
-About 75% of women in the menopausal transition experience hot flashes.
+About majority of women in the menopausal transition experience hot flashes.
 Hot flashes can also occur as a result of certain uncommon medical conditions.

 Must Read Articles Related to Hot Flashes and Menopause

 What symptoms did you experience with your hot flashes?